dotnet/msbuild/documentation/ProjectReference-Protocol.md

  Next, every referenced project is required to define a `$(Platforms)` property. `$(Platforms)` is a semicolon-delimited list of platforms that project could build as. `<Platforms>x64;x86;AnyCPU</Platforms>`, for example.

  Lastly, projects that contain `ProjectReference` items may need to define a `$(PlatformLookupTable)` property. `$(PlatformLookupTable)` is a semicolon-delimited list of mappings between projects. `<PlatformLookupTable>win32=x86</PlatformLookupTable>`, for example.
+This means that if the current project is building for `Win32`, it should build referenced projects using `x86` as the `Platform`.
 This is mostly relevant for references between managed and unmanaged projects.

  ### References between managed and unmanaged projects
  Some cases of `ProjectReference`s require a `$(PlatformLookupTable)` to correctly determine what a referenced project should build as.